At A Glance: Our Top 6 Picks for Dog Diapers

 Most dogs will learn to accept diapers, but few will be excited to wear them at first.
 Some dogs will resist your efforts to put the diaper on the first few times, but if you remain firm in your commitment, most dogs will relent and allow you to put it on.
 Be sure to provide plenty of praise and positive reinforcement once they do.

 Dogs are highly adaptable animals, and over time they will learn to live with diapers, even though it is hopefully just a temporary thing.

 Hopefully, you’ll never find yourself in need of dog diapers, but if you do, be sure to choose good ones, which are suitable for your pet.
 Poorly made, poorly chosen, or poorly sized diapers won’t work well, and they’ll likely lead to a huge mess.

-But if you choose one of the five products detailed above and choose the proper size, you’ll likely find that they’re immensely helpful during difficult times.
+But if you choose one of the six best dog diapers detailed above and choose the proper size, you’ll likely find that they’re immensely helpful during difficult times.